seminpalalic/SeleniumKlix/README.md

 https://chromedriver.chromium.org/downloads

 Next step is just to run the application.
 To do that just right click on klix.feature file and click on the "Run Feature: Klix"

+# Run allure reporting
+To run allue reporting you need to configure Run/Debug Configuration.
+Click on "Edit Configurations" and add new maven configuration.
+In command line write "clean install" and run configuration.

+In terminal write "allure serve allure-results" to see results.